iamkirankumaryadav/Library/Data Science/Supervised Learning/Regression/Linear Regression.md

 ![Positive Negative](Image/PN.png)

 ### Extrapolation

-- Making predictions outside the range of data due to the presence of outliers.
+Making predictions outside the range of data due to the presence of **outliers**.

 ![Extrapolation](Image/Extrapolation.png)